 The plans come amid mounting nutter concern about the level of violence passed by the BBFC and its supposed impact on society.

-on a scale which is unparalleled in modern times.
+scale which is unparalleled in modern times.
 We have had the UN declare Britain as the worst place in the world to bring up children and we have surveys showing a third of adults are afraid to leave their homes at night.
-We have to
+We have to take steps to

-take steps to tackle the cultural changes which are driving so much of this.
-The system has become more lax as time has gone on – the failure rate has fallen to around one per cent and there are some extremely nasty games getting
+tackle the cultural changes which are driving so much of this.
+The system has become more lax as time has gone on – the failure rate has fallen to around one per cent and there are some extremely nasty games getting through.

 The plans also have the backing of Keith Vaz, Labour chairman of the Commons home affairs committee.